AdamExley/FEH-SDP/README.md

 Pietro Lavezzo, Adam Exley, Lauren Pokonosky

-Additional documentation cen be found on the [offical website](https://u.osu.edu/sdph2020/)
+Additional documentation can be found on the [offical website](https://u.osu.edu/sdph2020/)

 ## Compiling Code and Running Connect 4
 As long as you have the [Proteus Simulator](https://feh.osu.edu/simulator/) installed, compilation is simple.